We Live In The Age Of Mass Shootings As Mass Killings Reach A Record High In 2019

 The killings were the most in a single year since the AP, USA Today, and Northeastern database began tracking such events back to 2006, which had the second-most killings in a year with 38.

 The database also showed this isn’t a problem exclusive to big cities or small towns — it’s everywhere.
-Almost half of U.S. states have experienced a mass killing, from New York City to tiny towns like Elkmont, AL.
+Almost half of US states have experienced a mass killing, from New York City to tiny towns like Elkmont in Alabama.

 Yes, guns are part of the problem.
 In all but eight of the mass killings, guns were the weapon of choice.
 Other methods included knives, axes, and fire.